 \section{Abstract}

-We attack the question of $\E_2$-formality of differential graded algebras over $\FF_p$ via obstruction theory.
-We are able to prove that $\E_2$-algebras whose cohomology ring is a polynomial algebra on even degree classes are intrinsically formal.
-As a consequence we prove $\E_2$-formality of the classifying space of some compact Lie group or of Davis-Januszkiewicz spaces.
+We attack the question of $E_2$-formality of differential graded algebras over $\FF_p$ via obstruction theory.
+We are able to prove that $E_2$-algebras whose cohomology ring is a polynomial algebra on even degree classes are formal.
+As a consequence we prove $E_2$-formality of the classifying space of some compact Lie groups or of Davis-Januszkiewicz spaces.

 Formality of spaces is an old idea originating in the field of rational homotopy theory.
-In that context, a space is said to be formal if its rational cohomology is quasi-isomorphic to its cochains as a commutative or $\E_\infty$-algebra.
+In that context, a space is said to be formal if its rational cohomology is quasi-isomorphic to its cochains as a commutative or $E_\infty$-algebra.
 When this is the case, the whole rational homotopy type is controlled by a very manageable algebraic gadget.

 With integral or torsion coefficients, the question of formality admits several versions.
-The most naive generalization (i.e. asking for cochains to be quasi-isomorphic to cohomology as $\E_\infty$-algebras) does not have interesting examples, and one is lead to studying weaker forms of formality.
-There is some literature devoted to proving $\E_1$-formality of certain spaces, i.e. proving that $C^*(X,k)$ is quasi-isomorphic to $H^*(X,k)$ as differential graded algebras (see for example \cite{elhaouari,berglundkoszul,salvatoreformality,drummondhorel,ciricietale}).
-When this is the case some invariants of $X$ can be computed from the cohomology ring of $X$.
+The most naive generalization (i.e. asking for cochains to be quasi-isomorphic to cohomology as $E_\infty$-algebras) does not have interesting examples.
+Indeed, it is an observation of Mandell that cochains on a space can never be quasi-isomorphic to a strictly commutative algebra unless the space is homotopically discrete (see \cite[Proposition 5.1]{flynnobstruction} for a formal proof of this observation).
+Therefore, one is led to study weaker forms of formality.
+There is some literature devoted to proving $E_1$-formality of certain spaces, i.e. proving that $C^*(X,k)$ is quasi-isomorphic to $H^*(X,k)$ as differential graded algebras (see for example \cite{elhaouari,berglundkoszul,salvatoreformality,drummondhorel,ciricietale}).
+When this is the case, some invariants of $X$ can be computed from the cohomology ring of $X$.
 For example, the bar construction spectral sequence

 collapses at the $E_2$-page.
-However, this collapse results is additive and there are usually some multiplicative extension that cannot be resolved by $\E_1$-formality.
+However, this collapse result is additive and there are usually some multiplicative extension, that cannot be resolved by $E_1$-formality.